-Pillows designed as an orthopaedic pillow promote the proper alignment and support of the spine.
+Pillows designed as orthopedic pillows promote the spine’s proper alignment and support.
 This provides the sleeper with safe and healthy relaxation by maintaining the natural contour of the neck and spine.
-An orthopaedic pillow may also be referred to as a contoured, cervical, or ergonomic pillow.
-While these names might for pillows might sound medical, everyone can benefit from an orthopaedic pillow if you care about great sleep.
+An orthopedic pillow may also be a contoured, cervical, or ergonomic pillow.
+While these names for pillows might sound medical, everyone can benefit from an orthopedic pillow if you care about great sleep.
 They are also possibly the best way to prevent morning stiffness and neck pain because they provide great head and neck support as you sleep.

-Additionally, it would be best if you chose a well-made mattress to keep your spine in a neutral position.
+Additionally, choosing a well-made mattress to keep your spine in a neutral position would be best.
 Your pillow and mattress work together, so align your spine.
 If your low back is out of alignment, so is your neck.
-This means you should make sure to get both the best pillow and mattress for your needs if you want to avoid neck pain.
+This means you should get the best pillow and mattress for your needs if you want to avoid neck pain.

 5 Tips for Choosing Your Next Pillow for Neck Pain

-1. Pillows That Adapt to Your Position Are Best
+1. Pillows That Adapt to Your Position Are the Best

 Ergonomic foam pillows work best for most people.
-If you’re lying on your back, your headrests in a depression in the centre.
+If you’re lying on your back, your headrests are in a depression in the center.
 If you’re lying on your side, your neck rests on either a less elevated or more elevated side.

 2. Latex Foam Is Generally the Best Material

-Natural latex offers support without over heating like memory foam.
-According to scientific research for neck pain, it’s the best pillow when you compare it to different types of pillow.
+Natural latex offers support without overheating like memory foam.
+According to scientific research for neck pain, it’s the best pillow when you compare it to different types of pillows.